 Frankly, you have to have a bit of an ability to suffer in order to find your way into the Nintendo Switch version of The Outer Worlds.
 From a purely visual point of view, the handheld version in particular is an outline of the original.
 That's a shame, because games for Nintendo Switch should live from being able to enjoy them in mobile mode.
 You can't even say that beauty is in the eye of the beholder, because what the developers are presenting with the port is the opposite of aesthetics.
 That is also a shame, because The Outer Worlds thrives on a retro-aesthetic design, the colorful game worlds full of details.

-Say goodbye to that and focus on the essence of the role-playing game and The Outer Worlds will work Nintendo Switch.
-Doing what you want to do with your character and adapting your actions to the course of the game is the strength of the action role-playing game.
-It takes many hours until you have read everything, seen everything and heard everything - the sound is generally quite good on Nintendo's console.
-Even more so if you play through The Outer Worlds multiple times to experience the possible endings.
+Say goodbye to it and focus on the essence of RPG, then The Outer Worlds will work on Nintendo Switch.
+Doing what you want to do with the character, adapting your actions to the course of the game, that is the strength of the action role-playing game.
+It takes many hours until one has read everything, seen everything and heard everything - the sound is basically pretty good on Nintendo's console.
+Even more so if you play through The Outer Worlds multiple times to see the possible endings.

 The scenario Obsidian Entertainment puts in front of the player is excellent: a colorful world with slightly dark excerpts, weird figures en masse and a cosmic Wild West setting with socially critical influences.
 It is precisely in this combination that The Outer Worlds works as a role-playing game, also on the Switch.
 You shouldn't focus on the difficult fights or focus on the lack of detail, because that would hardly do justice to the developers' idea.
 Playing The Outer Worlds on Nintendo Switch has to mean not only wanting to be guided by looks as a gamer.
 The story and setting also work wonderfully in the slimmed-down version.
 The scenery is underlined by subtle, always appropriate background music.